sergeycherepanov/orocrm-docker-vagrant/README.md

 ### Build docker images

-    You can use any [BAP](https://github.com/orocrm/platform) application source code for build docker containers.
+You can try to use any [BAP](https://github.com/orocrm/platform) application source code for build docker containers.
+But I tested it only with OroCRM CE.

     /vagrant/build.sh <git repository uri> <branchname or tags/tagname> <image name> <image tag>

 Example for build OroCRM community edition from github repository:

     /vagrant/build.sh https://github.com/orocrm/crm-application.git tags/1.7.4 scherepanov/orocrm 1.7.4